 Cue Examples

-Gestural Cue – The SLP taps the ball or the basket to indicate that the student needs to perform an action with the objects.
+Gestural Cue – The SLP taps the ball/basket to indicate that the student needs to perform an action with the objects.

 Verbal Cue ( Indirect ) – “Where should the ball go?”

 Similar but different.
-Think of them like siblings; they are in the same family but two different entities… and the last thing either wants to hear is why can’t you be more like your brother!
-So what can we do about this whole ‘prompt and cue are the same thing‘ business now that we know they are different.
+I Think of them as siblings; they are in the same family but two different entities… and the last thing either wants to hear is why can’t you be more like your brother!
+So, what can we do about this whole ‘prompt and cue are the same thing‘ because now we know they are different.
 When writing your goals include that both can be used and what kind.
 Something like this, ” …with no more than 2 visual and/or verbal prompts/cues…”.
 This allows for 2 prompts, 2 cues, or a combination to be used to help the student.

 What do you use more, prompts or cues?

-If you still aren’t sure about prompts and cues in your goal writing you may want to check out this video tutorial I just did.
+If you still aren’t sure about prompts and cues in your goal writing I would like you to check out this video tutorial I just did.
 Click HERE to watch the preview.

 For information about the Prompting Hierarchy and a free reference card, check out this post!